marika-jane/marika-jane/README.md

-### Kia ora 👋
+  #### Kia ora 👋

-I am a full stack web developer looking for work.
+I am a fullstack web developer looking for work.

-You can find me on linkedin [here] (https://www.linkedin.com/in/marika-fiolitakis/)
+You can find me on linkedin [here](https://www.linkedin.com/in/marika-fiolitakis/).

 <!--
 **marika-jane/marika-jane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.